-2. If the NWDAF service consumer subscribes to a (set of) trained ML Model(s) associated to a (set of) Analytics ID(s), the NWDAF containing MTLF notifies the NWDAF service consumer by invoking Nnwdaf_MLModelProvision_Notify service operation with:
+2. If the NWDAF service consumer subscribes to a (set of) trained ML Model(s) associated to a (set of) Analytics ID(s) or an LMF-based AI/ML positioning indication, the NWDAF containing MTLF notifies the NWDAF service consumer by invoking Nnwdaf_MLModelProvision_Notify service operation with:

-- For each Analytics ID requested by the service consumer, a set of pair(s) of unique ML Model identifier and the associated Information.
+- For each Analytics ID or LMF-based AI/ML positioning indication requested by the service consumer, a set of pair(s) of unique ML Model identifier and the associated Information.

 NOTE 1: The structure and format of the ML Model identifier and its uniqueness are up to stage 3.